brandonbothell/popyt/docusaurus/docs/api/classes/Library_Exports.Playlist.md

 ▸ **fetch**(`parts?`): `Promise`<[`Playlist`](Library_Exports.Playlist)\>

-Fetches this playlist and reassigns this object to the new playlist object.
+Fetches this playlist from the API and reassigns this object to the new playlist object.
 Only useful if `this.full` is false, or if you want updated playlist info.

 #### Parameters